MSc Sports Technology

 The labour market and society need engineers who can measure, simulate and analyse human movements.
 Such knowledge gives the prerequisites for creating a sustainable society where everyone can live a healthy and valuable life regardless of age and with different physical and mental conditions.
 Engineers with these skills are needed in several social sectors in sports, health care, rehabilitation and in several different types of technology companies.

 The number of technology companies with clear sports profiles is expanding significantly.
 Some of the most famous companies are Suunto, Precor, Sports Tracker, Garmin, Silva, Adidas and Nike.
-Wearables in the form of training clocks, activity meters, cameras, and so on, are a clear product range in which engineers from our master's programme provide the necessary knowledge.
+Wearables in the form of sport watches, activity meters, cameras, and so on, are a clear product range in which engineers from our master's programme provide the necessary knowledge.

-In Sweden, there is a growing array of companies that operate in this area.
-For example, Racefox makes sports analytics apps for skiers and runners, Qinematic develops video analysis of human motor skills, and Challengize uses performance measurements to create challenges to inspire and motivate a healthier everyday life.
+In Sweden, a growing array of companies operate in this area.
+For example, Racefox makes sports analytics apps for skiers and runners, Exxcentric develops novel flywheel training technology, Qinematic develops video analysis of human motor skills, and Challengize uses performance measurements to create challenges to inspire and motivate a healthier everyday life.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Sports Technology are: